 Soul food is basic, down-home cooking with its roots in the rural South.
 The staples of soul food cooking are beans, greens, cornmeal (used in cornbread, hush puppies, and johnnycakes and as a coating for fried fish), and pork.
 Pork has an almost limitless number of uses in soul food.
 Many parts of the pig are used, like pigs’ feet, ham hocks, pig ears, hog jowl, and chitlins.
 Pork fat is used for frying and as an ingredient in slowly cooked greens.
 Sweet, cold drinks are always a favorite.

 Soul or Southern?

-Soul food has its roots in slavery when African-Americans had to make do with whatever food was available to them.
-For the next 100 years after the abolition of slavery, many African-Americans continued to make use of cheaper ingredients.
+Soul food has its roots in the enslavement of African people when they had to make do with what was on hand.
+For the next 100 years after the abolition of slavery, many Black Americans continued to make use of the ingredients that were part of their food traditions.
 Of course, soul food isn’t entirely defined by a racial divide.
-Historically, there hasn’t been much of a difference between the foods eaten by poor black Southerners and poor white Southerners.
-John T. Edge, director of the Southern Foodways Alliance, wrote: “The differences between the foods of black and white Southerners are subtle.
-More capsicum pepper heat, a heavier hand with salt and pepper and a greater use of offal meat are comparative characteristics of soul versus country cooking.”
+Historically, there hasn’t been much of a difference between the foods eaten by poor Black Southerners and poor White Southerners.
+John T. Edge, director of the Southern Foodways Alliance, wrote: “The differences between the foods of [B]lack and white Southerners are subtle.
+More capsicum pepper heat, a heavier hand with salt and pepper, and a greater use of offal meat are comparative characteristics of soul versus country cooking.”